Med Gold

 It seemed like a basic observation to me, but it generated nuclear outrage.

-Apparently, if you think women are hotter now than they were in the past, you watch a lot of porn.
-This is news to me!
+Apparently if you think women are hotter now than they were in the 1920’s, you watch a lot of porn.
+Fascinating.

-That sounds extreme to me.
-While it’s fair to criticize the cultural changes since the 1920s, this claim bears no resemblance to reality.
+While it’s fair to criticize recent cultural changes, this bears little resemblance to reality.
 Thanks to advancements in the self-care industry and a bit of pressure from Instagram, women are hotter now than they’ve ever been.
-The girls posting hole on OnlyFans are a small minority.
 The average girl is not a rampant slut.
-If anything, she’s more likely to be romantically and sexually starved.
+If anything, she’s romantically and sexually starved.

 User's avatar

-Continue reading this post for free, courtesy of Med Gold.
+Continue reading this post for free, courtesy of ᴍᴇᴅ ɢᴏʟᴅ.

 Or purchase a paid subscription.